Bally's Chicago: Bidding process

 In April 2021, Lightfoot announced the beginning of the bidding process for the city's "casino-resort".
 She stated that proposals must include plans for a 500-room hotel, meeting space, restaurants, bars and entertainment venues.

 In November 2021, Lightfoot announced the city's top five bids for a Chicago casino.
 She set a public meeting for the proposals for December 16, 2021.

 In March 2022, the three final bidding proposals were announced.
-The first was from Rush Street Gaming, which would cost USD $1.62 billion and would be built between the South Loop and Chinatown along the Chicago River.
-The second was a USD $1.74 billion proposal from the eventual chosen Bally's Corporation to build the casino and resort on the Chicago Tribune printing plant in the River West neighborhood.
+The first was from Rush Street Gaming, which would cost US$1.62 billion and would be built between the South Loop and Chinatown along the Chicago River.
+The second was a US$1.74 billion proposal from the eventual chosen Bally's Corporation to build the casino and resort on the Chicago Tribune printing plant in the River West neighborhood.
 The final proposal was a $1.74 billion proposal from Hard Rock to build the casino and resort, across from Soldier Field.

 On May 5, 2022, Lightfoot announced that she had selected the bid from the Bally's Corporation.
-The proposal still needs city council approval and Illinois Gaming Board approval.
+The proposal needed city council approval and Illinois Gaming Board approval.
 Reaction to the casino selection was controversial with many residents living near the proposed site.

 Casino details

+Permanent casino

 When the Bally's Corporation sought their bid, they proposed a $1.6 billion casino and resort, where the current Chicago Tribune Publishing Center is located.
 Bally's has the option to buy the 30-acre site.
-The corporation has a plan to retrofit the former warehouse at the current Tribune plant in order to serve as a temporary casino while the casino is being built.
+Bally Corporation and Community Investment Programs are record owners of the resort, and architects, Solomon Cordwell Buenz, will oversee the construction with several additional firms.
+Gensler architects will design the casino resort facilities and Solomon Cordwell will design the hotel.

 The first phase of the process would cost $1 billion, which would include 2,700 slot machines, 95 table games, a suite-only hotel, with 100 suites.
 There would also be an outdoor music venue with space for 1,000 people.
 After having a 20% return on investment from phase 1, Bally's would have a $600 million expansion.
 There would be a total of 4,000 gaming seats with the expansion, a new 400 room hotel, a 3000 seat indoor venue, and a 20,000 sq ft exhibition space.
-The temporary casino will be located at Medinah Temple at 600 N. Wabash Ave.

-The permanent location will include a 3,000 seat theater, an extension of the Chicago Riverwalk, pedestrian bridge, six restaurants, a food hall, and room for 3,400 slots and 173 game tables.

 Location

-A casino location was proposed on the south street of the McCormick Place near Lake Shore Drive.
+A casino location was proposed on the south street of McCormick Place near Lake Shore Drive.
 This proposal was rejected by the Chicago City Council in March 2022.
 The James R. Thompson Center was also discussed as a possible casino venue.

 In May 2022, the location of the casino and resort was announced and would be located in the River West neighborhood.
-The temporary location will open in mid-2023 with the permanent location opening in 2026.
+The temporary location opened on September 9, 2023, with the permanent location opening in 2026.